 Bulletin Page Content

 The University of South Alabama (USA) subscribes to the principle that the purpose of financial aid is to provide assistance to students who, for lack of funds, would otherwise be unable to attend college.
 Financial aid is offered according to each student's need in relation to college costs.
-Aid offers may include grants, loans and part-time employment, and may be offered to a student singly or in various combinations.
+Aid offers may include grants, loans and part-time employment, and may be offered to a student in various combinations.

 Inquiries about financial aid should be addressed to the Office of Financial Aid, 390 Student Center Circle, 1200 Meisler Hall, University of South Alabama, Mobile, AL 36688-0002, telephone (251) 460-6231 or e-mail: email@example.com.

 Students interested in receiving federal student aid must complete the Free Application for Federal Student Aid (FAFSA) at https://fafsa.gov.
 The FAFSA must be filed each year and is available to complete starting October 1 for the upcoming academic year.
 USA's federal school code is 001057.
 By listing USA's federal school code and completing the FAFSA correctly, USA will receive the FAFSA electronically.
 Upon receipt of this data, notification will be sent via email of additional forms needed by the Office of Financial Aid.